markpurser/website/source/clients/index.markdown

 <h3>GSEA</h3>

-An enterprise web application for a global organisation, the product comprises a subscription-based webstore and a back office administration interface.
-Tailored to the client's exacting requirements, the system includes redeem codes and customer management of virtual services.
-Third party integrations are with LDAP, Braintree and IceWarp.
+An enterprise web application for a global organisation, the product comprises a subscription-based webstore and a back office administration system.
+Tailored to the client's exacting requirements, the system includes redeem codes and management of virtual services.
+Custom integrations are with LDAP, Braintree and IceWarp.

+The page designs and CSS coding was provided by [Tim Rackham](http://timrackham.co.uk).

 {% img /images/gsea/landing_page_thumb.png Landing Page%}
 <br>